 Sounds good so far, doesn’t it?

-If there’s resentment and anger in your interaction with one another.
+But all this would be in vain if your home is a war zone.
+If there is resentment and anger in your interaction with one another.
 If all of you scream and shout and rant and rave.

 During family discussions:

-- • Practice active listening
+• Practice active listening

-- • Make eye contact
+• Make eye contact

-- • Don’t check Emails or Facebook
+• Don’t check Emails or Facebook

-- • Allow for other viewpoints
+• Allow for other viewpoints

-- • Give support and encouragement
+• Give support and encouragement

-- • Show love and affection
+• Show love and affection

 Of course, there will be times of trouble and conflict.
 But these should be infrequent rather than the norm.